Article Image

 "RSI" and "Relative Strength" can sometimes be confused with each other because they both include the term "Relative Strength."
 However, they refer to completely different concepts:

-Relative Strength (in the context of investing): Relative Strength, is a measure of how one investment or asset class performs relative to another.
+Relative Strength (in the context of investing), is a measure of how one investment or asset class performs relative to another.
 It is a tool used in portfolio management and asset allocation.
 As such, it is not an indicator like RSI.
 Relative Strength can be calculated by dividing the performance of one asset class (or investment) by the performance of another over a period of time.
 It is used to determine which assets are relatively strong (outperforming) or relatively weak (underperforming) compared to a benchmark or another asset.

 The similarity lies in the use of the term "Relative Strength," but the applications and calculations are completely different.